Drinking in moderation improves rheumatoid arthritis functioning.

 - Changes in the weather.
 Barometric pressure and temperature changes can effect pain.

-There are a number of signs of possible rheumatoid arthritis.
+There are a number of signs of possible RA.

 - Sprains or other joint injuries that are slow to heal.